hollerjanos/thesis/README.md

 # TODO

-- Register page
-- Create Database
+- Password reset
-- Add few users to the Database
+  - To test the vulnerabilities

-- Database select immediately